Doubling Fast Radio Burst Sources

-Newswise — Astronomers from McGill University are part of an international team that has discovered 25 new sources of repeating fast radio bursts (FRBs), these explosions in the sky that come from far beyond the Milky Way.
-This discovery brings the total number of confirmed FRB sources to 50.
-Based on data gathered by the CHIME/FRB collaboration, the new study, published today in The Astrophysical Journal, may also bring scientists closer to understanding the origins of these mysterious phenomena.
+McGill University astronomers are among a global group that located 25 more sources of repeating fast radio bursts (FRBs), these celestial blasts that originate from distant areas outside our Milky Way.
+This new discovery now increases the verified FRB sources to 50.
+Using information collected by the CHIME/FRB collaboration, the latest report released in The Astrophysical Journal today may move scientists one step closer to comprehending the sources of these enigmatic occurrences.

 A new way of identifying FRBs

-“We combed through the data to find every repeating source detected so far, including the less obvious ones,” says Ziggy Pleunis, the first author of the paper who started working on the research as a PhD student at McGill University.
-He is now a Dunlap Postdoctoral Fellow at the Dunlap Institute for Astronomy and Astrophysics.
-“These new tools were essential for this study because we can now accurately calculate the probability that two or more bursts coming from similar locations are not just a coincidence.
-It should be very useful for similar research going forward.”
+Ziggy Pleunis, the lead author of the paper and a former PhD student at McGill University who now serves as a Dunlap Postdoctoral Fellow at the Dunlap Institute for Astronomy and Astrophysics, remarks, “We meticulously analyzed the data to identify all repeating sources discovered to date, even those that were less conspicuous."
+He further adds, "Our team devised novel statistical tools crucial to this study, which enabled us to precisely determine the likelihood of multiple bursts originating from comparable positions being more than a chance occurrence.
+These tools will prove highly beneficial for future research in this area.”

-"These new discoveries will allow the scientific community to study more repeating FRBs in fantastic detail across the full electromagnetic spectrum and help answer a major open-question in the field: Do repeating and non-repeating FRBs originate from distinct populations?”
-Adds Aaron Pearlman, an FRQNT postdoctoral fellow at McGill University’s Trottier Space Institute who also collaborated on the paper.
-“I'm excited for the new insights that will be unlocked as a result of our study."
+Aaron Pearlman, an FRQNT postdoctoral fellow at McGill University’s Trottier Space Institute and a collaborator on the paper, affirms that "These new discoveries will provide the scientific community with an opportunity to study an even greater number of repeating FRBs, delving deeper into the full electromagnetic spectrum and potentially resolving a fundamental question in the field: Do repeating and non-repeating FRBs come from separate populations?"
+He goes on to say, "I am thrilled about the forthcoming insights that our research will unlock."

-"It is exciting that CHIME/FRB saw multiple flashes from the same locations, as this allows for the detailed investigation of their nature,” says Adaeze Ibik, a PhD student in the David A. Dunlap Department for Astronomy and Astrophysics at the University of Toronto, who has led the search for the galaxies in which some of the newly identified repeating FRBs are embedded.
+Adaeze Ibik, a PhD student in the David A. Dunlap Department for Astronomy and Astrophysics at the University of Toronto, who spearheaded the hunt for the galaxies in which several of the newly discovered repeating FRBs are situated, remarks, "It is fascinating that CHIME/FRB detected multiple flashes from the same regions since this facilitates an in-depth investigation into their intrinsic nature."

-“We were able to hone in on some of these repeating sources and have already identified likely associated galaxies for two of them.”

 Shedding light on the mysterious origins of FRBs

-FRBs are considered one of the biggest mysteries in astronomy, but their exact origins are unknown.
-Astronomers do know that they come from far outside our Milky Way and are most likely produced by the cinders left behind after stars die.
+FRBs remain one of the most significant enigmas in astronomy, and their precise origins remain elusive.
+Nonetheless, scientists have determined that these explosions in the sky emanate from remote regions beyond our Milky Way galaxy and are probably generated by the remnants of stars that have perished.

-One unexpected finding described in the paper is that contrary to what has previously been thought, all FRBs may be repeaters rather than one-offs.
-It is simply that many repeating FRBs are surprisingly inactive, producing fewer than one burst per week, and that the apparently one-off FRBs have simply not been observed for long enough until now for a second burst to be detected.
+The paper describes an unanticipated outcome, indicating that all FRBs might be repeaters, contradicting the earlier notion that some were one-time events.
+The reason for this is that many of the repeating FRBs have low activity levels, resulting in less than one burst per week, while the seemingly non-repeating FRBs have not been observed long enough until now for a subsequent burst to be identified.

 Pleunis notes that this new research brings us closer to understanding what FRBs are.

-“FRBs are likely produced by the leftovers from explosive stellar deaths.
-By studying repeating FRB sources in detail, we can study the environments that these explosions occur in and understand better the end stages of a star's life.
-We can also learn more about the material that's being expelled before and during the star’s demise, which is then returned to the galaxies that the FRBs live in.”
+“FRBs are most likely generated by the remnants of stars that have undergone explosive deaths.
+Through a thorough investigation of repeating FRB sources, we can examine the surroundings where these explosions occur and gain a better understanding of a star's ultimate stages.
+Additionally, we can learn more about the material that is ejected before and during the star's collapse, which is subsequently reintegrated into the galaxies in which the FRBs are situated," explains the researcher.

 The study: